BolajiAyodeji/Blogposts/ck27y4gzc007ocws12njwqpy2.md

 more).
 Ensure you read the guides and follow all instructions and you sure will get accepted!

-> Let’s bring open source and technical writer communities together, to the
+> Let’s bring open-source and technical writer communities together, to the
 > benefit of both.
-Together we raise awareness of open source, of docs, and of technical writing.
+Together we raise awareness of open source, docs, and of technical writing.

 ![](https://cdn-images-1.medium.com/max/800/0*Qgj2z83EengytoGg.png)